 They provide creative play opportunities run by play workers for children aged 5-12 years in a safe and stimulating environment.

 Playschemes are child-led and give children the opportunity to control their play and challenge themselves to take emotional and physical risks in a safe environment.

 Parents and carers should complete a consent form on the child’s first visit to playscheme which is renewed annually.

 If your child has specific requirements please discuss this with the play development team below.

 There are several types of playscheme:

-- Specialist playscheme - runs during the summer holidays only for children aged 5-12 who have complex care needs on referral by a teacher, GP, occupational therapist, social worker etc
+Specialist playscheme - runs during the summer holidays for children aged 5 to 18 years who have complex care needs on referral by a teacher, GP, occupational therapist, social worker etc.

 Newport City Council playschemes are open access and children can choose what they want to play and who they want to play with.

 Children may arrive and leave the playscheme at any time during the published hours although parents are asked to instruct their child not to leave the site without telling a playworker.